 Capstone course for business majors.
 Integrates knowledge, skills, and concepts acquired in all business courses taken.
 Requires students to analyze various corporations, determine threats and opportunities posed by the external environment as well as the firm's strengths and weaknesses, formulate strategic plans for firms, and determine how these plans should be implemented.

-Prerequisites: senior standing; completion of or concurrent enrollment in remaining business core courses
+Prerequisites: senior standing; completion of or concurrent enrollment in remaining business core courses.

-MGT 4478 International Management (3)
+MGT 4478 Managing in a Global Environment (3)

-A survey and analysis of topics important to successfully managing internationalized business operations.
+This course is a survey and analysis of topics important to successfully managing multinational business operations.
 Included in the course are considerations of environmental analysis, modes of entry, planning and cross-cultural issues in directing, decision-making, organizing and staffing operations in multinational enterprises.
-Prerequisite: MGT 3371
+Capstone for the Global Business Core.